 5 Websites with Great Landing Pages

-A landing page is basically a point of entrance to your website.
+A landing page is basically a point of entrance to your website (don’t forget to make it fast!).
 It is where visitors will “land.”
 As you can guess, the landing page is very important, as if you fail to engage those new visitors you might lose them forever.
 If you have an efficient landing page, on the other hand, you will capture the interest of those visitors and possibly turn them into loyal visitors, subscribers or customers.

 A website can have several landing pages.
 For instance, it can create one landing page for each marketing campaign it runs.
 For most websites, however, the homepage is usually the most important landing page, as that is where most of the visitors end up.